drinkcoffee/SafeExchange/README.md

-# bugbounty
+# Safe Exchange
-Contract for paying out a bug bounty in exchange for granting admin rights
+Contract for exchanging the DEFAULT_ADMIN_ROLE of a contract for some amount of Ether.